GMMan/critter-cove-mods/CritterCove.SkinExporter/README.md

 Other notes
 -----------

+Human models may be missing their groin area because they always wear pants, so due to the way the character structure works and culling of inactive wearables, there may be nothing there in the exported model.

 The version of the FBX Exporter package has been modified to remove dependencies from the Unity Editor, and additionally modified to export shader textures introduced by Critter Cove's shaders specifically.
 The source code for this